pelithne/AKS_secure_baseline_the_hard_way/README.md

 internal-test-app   1/1     Running   0          8s
 ````

-The next step is to set up an internal load balancer that will direct the traffic to our internal Pod.
+The next step is to set up an internal load balancer that will direct the traffic to our internal pod.
 The internal load balancer will be deployed in the load balancer subnet of the spoke-vnet.

 ````yaml